 What you need to do is first identify crucial conversion points across your site.
 It may seem simple, but in fact there are lots of areas you might not have thought of.
 Then, simply place an AI recommender there.

 The AI will automatically orchestrate the recommendation strategy most likely to convert your visitor depending on where they are in their buying journey.

 The combination of these two steps will result in your visitors being presented with the perfect products for them at every stage of their visit with you.

 One more unconventional example is the Account page.
-Many of PureClarity’s clients see a huge amount of success with the “My account” page as a conversion point, as visitors grow to trust that area as a place to see products recommended specifically for them.
-Visitors may see this area as a place to get the top recommendations.
+Many of PureClarity’s clients see a huge amount of success with the “My Account” page as a conversion point, as visitors grow to trust that area as a place to see products recommended specifically for them.
 Lean into that and use that to build a relationship with them.
 If you offer them amazing products that the AI knows they’ll love, they will come to trust you and your brand, increasing their revenue and loyalty over time.

 Use banners and carousels, paired with manual recommenders, to build campaigns which are tailored to convince your customers to convert.
 How can you do this?

 a) Build on past behavior

 For example, if you have products which are bought frequently, determine what the buying cycle is and anticipate your customer’s needs.
 For example, candles burn down quickly and need to be replaced often.
 Show your customers a banner paired with a manual recommender with candles they’ve bought in the past and get them to click and buy now.